MJoergen/HyperRAM/src/hyperram/README.md

 to decode the Avalon MM requests and generate the control signals for the HyperRAM device.

+The user interface to the HyperRAM controller is a 16-bit Avalon Memory Map interface with support for burst operations, see [doc/Avalon\_Interface\_Specifications.pdf](doc/Avalon_Interface_Specifications.pdf).
+This is a very common bus interface, and quite easy to use.

 ## `hyperram_io.vhd`

-This is the HyperRAM I/O connections
+This is the HyperRAM I/O connections.
 The additional clock `clk_x2_i` is used to drive the DQ/RWDS output and to sample the DQ/RWDS input.
 The additional clock `clk_x2_del_i` is used to drive the CK output.

-The phase shifted clock is used to delay the HyperRAM clock signal `CK` relative to the transitions on the `DQ` signal.
+The phase shifted clock is used to delay the HyperRAM clock signal `CK` relative to the transitions on the output `DQ` signal.
 This ensures correct values of the timing parameters `t_IS` and `t_IH` during WRITE operation.

-The double-speed clock is used to manually sample the `DQ` signal during READ operation.
+The non-phase shifted clock is used to sample the `DQ` input signal during READ operation.

-The user interface to the HyperRAM controller is a 16-bit Avalon Memory Map interface with support for burst operations, see [doc/Avalon\_Interface\_Specifications.pdf](doc/Avalon_Interface_Specifications.pdf).
-This is a very common bus interface, and quite easy to use.
+From the above it follows that the HyperRAM device is phase shifted relative to the FPGA.
+The actual amount of phase shift is likely both board and device dependent.
+On the MEGA65 a phase shift of 180 degrees is seen to work, and in such case we could alternatively just use the falling edge of `clk_x2_i`.
+However, I've chosen to keep the general phase shifted clock for greater flexibility.

+In the above it is assumed that the `CK` output to `DQ` input delay is constant for any given specific HyperRAM device, even though the datasheet allows for great variation.

 ### Timing constraints